Parking for University Employees

 - New and temporary employees should bring their appointment letter or other verification of employment, work days and hours, and length of appointment when requesting a permit or TCAT access.

-- Eligible employees can pay permit fees via payroll deduction on a pre-tax basis.
+- Eligible regular employees can pay permit fees via payroll deduction on a pre-tax basis.

 - Permits not paid via payroll deduction must be paid in full at the time of purchase; no refunds issued for pre-paid permits after March 31.